0XABSTRACT/Exchange-Art-Sales-Bot/README.md

 # Exchange.art Sales Bot
 This is a sales bot which tracks sales for a given NFT collection on [exchange.art](https://exchange.art/).
-This bot has Twitter and/or Discord api integration.
+This bot has Twitter and/or Discord API integration.
 It can be configured to Tweet recent sales data and/or post the data to a specified Discord channel.

 ## Initial Setup & Install
 Ensure that you have the correct versions of node